MEN syndromes are familial disorders characterized by neoplastic changes that affect multiple endocrine organs.[

 These rare cancers are extremely challenging to study because of the low number of patients with any individual diagnosis, the predominance of rare cancers in the adolescent population, and the lack of clinical trials for adolescents with rare cancers.

 Treatment options for childhood MEN syndromes, according to type, are as follows:

-Relatives of patients with MEN2A undergo genetic testing in early childhood, before the age of 5 years.
-Carriers undergo total thyroidectomy as described above, with autotransplantation of one parathyroid gland by a certain age.[12,13,14,15]
+Young children who are relatives of patients with MEN2A undergo genetic testing before the age of 5 years.
+Carriers undergo total thyroidectomy as described above, with autotransplantation of one parathyroid gland by a certain age.[

 The following are examples of national and/or institutional clinical trials that are currently being conducted:

 Patients with tumors that have molecular variants addressed by open treatment arms in the trial may be enrolled in treatment on Pediatric MATCH.
 Additional information can be obtained on the NCI website and ClinicalTrials.gov website.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 Special Considerations for the Treatment of Children With Cancer

 Revised text to state that between 1975 and 2020, childhood cancer mortality decreased by more than 50% (cited National Cancer Institute as reference 4 and Surveillance Research Program, National Cancer Institute as reference 5).